jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 Remember that $$r=I_b/I_0$$ and hence we can control the frequency and thus energy spacing of the state with the bias current.

-Refering back to the introduction we can now choose two states of our liking to define the logical qubit states and be done -- almost.
+Referring back to the introduction we can now choose two states of our liking to define the logical qubit states and be done -- almost.
 In practice an ideal harmonic oscillator would not be of great use.
 The energy spacing between the different states of the oscillator $$\langle \hat a^\dagger \hat a\rangle$$ have the same energy and it would be hard to resolve and address just two individual states that we need to create a qubit.
 Luckily the washboard potential is not harmonic and the second-order expansion is not very good.
 We can get slightly better using a higher expansion and calculate the states numerically.
 The influence of the higher-order contributions result in non-equally spaced energies of the states and we can use this fact to resolve two states of interest for us to use as qubit.
-For a sixth-order expansion the expanison and lowest eigenstates look like
+For a sixth-order expansion the expansion and lowest eigenstates look like

 ![Superconducting Phase Qubit states](/resources/SuperconductingQubits/eigenstates_sixth_order.png)

 With this we arrived at the final step to understand what SPQ actually is: It consists of two states of locked phase and charge in a biased Josephson-Junction.
-This allows us to use standard electromechanic tools to read and manipulate the qubits and potentially build a quantum computer out of those qubits.
+This allows us to use standard electromechanical tools to read and manipulate the qubits and potentially build a quantum computer out of those qubits.

 As always here is a [link to the notebook](https://github.com/jotterbach/Data-Exploration-and-Numerical-Experimentation/blob/master/Numerical-Experimentation/SuperConducting_Qubits.ipynb) I used to create some of the blog's graphs.